meltoner/agrofelis/README.md

 The problem is even more intense for small orchard farms of less than 5 Hectares.
 The need of increasing a farm worker’s productivity with a platform that is affordable and can be amortized relatively fast is essential for small farmers in order to maintain existing plant capital.
 The 3 basic jobs in an orchard are Grass Cutting, Spraying, Fertiliser Casting comprise 35% of the cultivation cost , the remaining 65% being fruit picking and pruning .

-A low budget, energy dense agile robotic vehicle system | is designed, fabricated, documented and open sourced, as a robust step towards addressing the identified problem.
+A low cost, small footprint, energy dense agile robotic vehicle system is designed, protoyped and open sourced, to lay the foundations, to draw attention, attract skills, towards mitigating the identified problems.

 ## The Technology